Mykolaiv: 20th century

 The asteroid 8141 Nikolaev (1982 SO4) was discovered in 1982 by Nikolai Chernykh at the Crimean Astrophysical Observatory and was named in honor of the city.

+21st century

 In March 2012, Mykolaiv gained international notoriety for lawlessness and police corruption following the rape and murder of Oksana Makar.
 Her three attackers were apprehended, but two were released because of family connections to local government officials.
 After a media outcry and public protests, all three attackers were charged with her murder.